garywongkai/tp/docs/UserGuide.md

 Adds an event with contact from specified date with time

-Format: `addSched INDEX [MORE_INDEX] SCHEDULE_NAME from/DATE_TIME to/TIME`
+Format: `addSched PERSON_INDEX [MORE_PERSON_INDEX] s/SCHEDULE_NAME start/START_DATETIME end/END_DATETIME`

-* The INDEX **must be a positive integer** 1, 2, 3, …​
+* The PERSON_INDEX **must be a positive integer** 1, 2, 3, …​ and must be in range of the
+    number of people in the address book
 * The SCHEDULE_NAME **must not have any special characters** e.g. !, @, #, $, …​
-* The DATE_TIME must be in the format of ddmmyyyy HHmm in 24-hour time
+* The START_DATETIME must be in the format of yyyy-MM-dd HH:mm in 24-hour time
-* The TIME must be in the format of HHmm, but **not before the time from DATE_TIME** e.g. 0000-2359
+* The END_DATETIME must be in the format of yyyy-MM-dd HH:mm in 24-hour time
-* `find Betsy` followed by `addSched 1 Exam 05032024 1600 1800` adds the 1st person in
+* `find Betsy` followed by `addSched 4 s/Exam start/2024-03-05 16:00 end/2024-03-05 18:00` adds the 1st person in
    the results of the `find` command to the event stated.

 Examples:
-* `addSched 4 Exam 05032024 1600 1800` will add the 4th person in the address list to the `Exam` event which would take place on 5th March 2024 from 4pm - 6pm
+* `addSched 4 s/Exam start/2024-03-05 16:00 end/2024-03-05 18:00` will add the 4th person in the address list to the `Exam` event which
+would take place on 5th March 2024 from 4pm - 6pm
-* `addSched 1,2,3 CSMeeting 18032024 1500 1900` will add the 1st, 2nd and 3rd persons in the address list
+* `addSched 1,2,3 s/CSMeeting start/2024-03-18 13:00 end/2024-03-18 19:00` will add the 1st, 2nd and 3rd persons in the address list
 to the `CSMeeting` event which would take place on 18th March 2024 from 3pm - 7pm

 Expected success outcome: